lmorchard/parsec-patrol/README.md

 ## TODO / Ideas

+* Rework all component constructors to accept an object, looking forward to JSON (de)serialization of the world

+* Spawner component
+    * Opposite of tombstone
+    * Generate entities periodically, randomly, up to a max on scene

+* Random tombstone
+    * eg. Loot table
+    * Generate one or more from a random selection of assemblages

 * Stop entities at world boundary?

-* Rework all component constructors to accept an object, looking forward to JSON (de)serialization of the world

 * Refactor sprites - no more ginormous switch statement, maybe animations?